Slippery Smooth Writing

 There’s a term in engineering called jerk.
-No, it doesn’t describe certain people in your life you wish would go away.
+No, it doesn’t describe certain people in your life who you wish would go away.
 As it turns out,

 Change in velocity creates acceleration.